-Eligible employees may elect to defer up to 50 percent of their base salary, up to 100 percent of their Short-Term Incentive Plan award, and up to 100 percent of the cash portion of their Performance Share Plan award.
+Eligible employees may elect to defer up to 50 percent of their base salary and up to 100 percent of their Short-Term Incentive Plan award.
 In addition, the Nonqualified Deferred Compensation Plan was amended to provide certain officers whose Pension Plan benefit and Nonqualified Pension Plan benefits were frozen with non-elective supplemental matching contributions equal to 6 percent of eligible compensation in excess of the Internal Revenue Code limit plus matching contributions, if any, lost under the 401(k) Retirement Savings Plan due to nondiscrimination test results and provides non-elective supplemental age and service points-based contributions that cannot be made to the 401(k) Retirement Savings Plan due to the Internal Revenue Code limit ("Supplemental Matching and Retirement Contributions").
 It also provides supplemental target contributions equal to a percentage of compensation that may differ by executive, based on the executive's current age and length of service with us, as determined by the plans' actuary ("Supplemental Target Contributions").
 Messrs.
-Evans, Kinzley, Iverson, and Keller and Ms. Landis received Supplemental Target Contributions of 20 percent, 17.5 percent, 8 percent, 8 percent, and 8 percent respectively.
+Evans, Kinzley, Iverson, and Keller and Messes.
+Jones and Nooney received Supplemental Target Contributions of 20 percent, 17.5 percent, 8 percent, credited to the participants' accounts.

-The deferrals are deposited into hypothetical investment accounts where the participants may direct the investment of the deferrals as allowed by the plan.
-The investment options are the same as those offered to all employees in the 401(k) Retirement Savings Plan except for a fixed rate option, which was set at 2.26 percent in 2022.
-Investment earnings are credited to the participants' accounts.
 Upon retirement, we will distribute the account balance to the participant according to the participant's distribution election.
 The participants may elect either a lump sum payment or annual or monthly installments over a period of years designated by the participant, but not to exceed 10 years.
-As of January 1, 2023, Messrs.
-Evans, Kinzley, and Iverson and Ms. Landis are 100 percent vested in the plan.
+As of January 1, 2024, Messrs.
+Evans and Iverson and Messes.
+Jones and Nooney are 100 percent vested in the plan.

+The deferrals are deposited into hypothetical investment accounts where the participants may direct the investment of the deferrals as allowed by the plan.
+The investment options are the same as those offered to all employees in the 401(k) Retirement Savings Plan except for a fixed rate option, which was set at 5.10 percent in 2023.
+Investment earnings are